Optimizing Regular Expressions via Rewrite-Guided Synthesis

-We show that our regular expression simplification tool produces high-quality simplification results compared to existing tools, thereby validating design choices such as our regular expression cost metric.
-We identified several existing open-source regex simplification tools, \textit{Regexp-Optimizer} \cite{RegexOpt} (we will refer to this as \textit{Opt03}), \textit{RegexOpt}, \cite{RegexpOptimizer} (we will refer to this as \textit{RegOpt}), and \textit{Regular Expression Gym}, a part of the \textit{Noam} project \cite{Noam}, and installed them locally on our workstation.
-We selected the regular expressions from experiment Q1 that we knew to be reducible (i.e., did not time out in our tool), which gave us 2176 inputs, and from these we selected only those containing at least one Kleene star, giving us 1574.
+Although existing regex optimizers may terminate quickly, they do not guarantee minimality of the result regular expressions.
+We show that our regular expression optimization tool produces high-quality results compared to existing tools, thereby validating design choices such as our regular expression cost metric.
+We identified several existing open-source regex optimization tools, \textit{Regexp-Optimizer} \cite{RegexOpt} (we will refer to this as \textit{Opt03}), \textit{RegexOpt}, \cite{RegexpOptimizer} (we will refer to this as \textit{RegOpt}), and \textit{Regular Expression Gym}, a part of the \textit{Noam} project \cite{Noam}, and installed them locally on our workstation.
+We needed a set of ``ground truth'' regular expressions for which we know the minimum-cost equivalent expressions.
+Thus, we selected the regular expressions from Q1 for which our tool reported a minimum, giving us 2176 inputs, and from these we selected only those containing at least one Kleene star, giving us 1574.
 We then transformed each of these into an equivalent expression known to be superlinear---we used the RXXR regular expression static analysis tool \cite{Kirrage,DBLP:journals/corr/RathnayakeT14} to check whether an expression was vulnerable, and if not, we randomly applied semantics-preserving transformations known to increase complexity, e.g., $\chr{a}^{\ast} \rightarrow \chr{a}^{\ast}\chr{a}^{\ast}$.
 This was repeated until RXXR confirmed vulnerability.
 Finally, RXXR provided us with an attack string, allowing us to target the vulnerability.

 Using these superlinear expressions, we ran ReGiS and the other optimizers.
-The output expression from each was given to the PCRE regex engine, and matched against the respective attack string.
-Figure \ref{fig:exp05} shows the number of PCRE steps on the respective regular expressions.
+The output expression from each was given to the PCRE regex engine, and matched against the respective attack string. {We found that the number of PCRE steps is generally proportional to PCRE runtime.
+Ultimately, the number of steps provides a more ``implementation-independent'' measure of regular expression complexity than runtime, since it roughly corresponds to number of steps in the NFA traversal (Section \ref{subsec:backtracking}).} Figure \ref{fig:exp05} shows the number of PCRE steps on the respective regular expressions.
 Most points appear above the diagonal, meaning ReGiS produced lower-cost regular expressions in terms of PCRE matching complexity.